 Researcher:- Henry Lancaster

-The broadband market is developing steadily following a few years of low growth exacerbated by economic difficulties.
+The broadband market continues to develop steadily, providing the country with one of the highest broadband penetration rates in the region.
 DSL remains the dominant access platform, with cable broadband restricted to a single operator, Cablenet.
-Although Cablenet’s network was for long concentrated in a few key towns, under the management of its majority-owner GO the company has invested in both its fixed-line and mobile networks, and its cable infrastructure covers about half of the island’s premises.
-Fibre infrastructure in Cyprus is still comparatively in its infancy, with the incumbent telco Cyta having lacked the resources to invest in a fibre network.
-However, an FttP service is expected to cover about 200,000 premises as part of the overall NGN project.
+Although Cablenet’s network was for long concentrated in a few key towns, under the management of its majority-owner GO the company has invested in both its fixed-line and mobile networks, and its cable infrastructure now covers about 53% of premises.
+Fibre infrastructure in Cyprus is still in its infancy, though Cyta since mid-2018 has embarked on a significant ten-year NGN investment program which includes extending an FttP service to about 200,000 premises.

-This report introduces the key aspects of Cyprus’s fixed-line telecoms market, outlining the regulatory environment and providing updated operational and financial data on the major operators.
-Cyprus is a divided island with most of the information in this report concerned only with the Greek Cypriot area.
-The report also reviews the broadband and digital media markets, detailing industry developments and key statistics on areas including cable and DSL broadband, fibre networks and IP-delivered services such as videostreaming.
-In addition, the report assesses the mobile market, covering a range of voice and data services, regulatory developments, and technologies.
+This report introduces the key aspects of Cyprus’s telecoms market, outlining the regulatory environment and providing updated operational and financial data on the major operators.
+The report also reviews the mobile voice and data segments, also covering regulatory and technology developments.
+In addition, the report assesses the broadband and e-commerce markets.

-Cyta, OTEnet, PrimeTel, Cytamobile-Vodafone, MTN Cyprus, Kibris Telecom, Multichoice, Cablenet
+Cyta, PrimeTel, Multichoice, Cablenet, Cytamobile-Vodafone, MTN Cyprus, Kibris Telecom

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 For more details, please see: